Declassified UK: Exclusives

 In August 2020, Declassified published a story about a British soldier, Ahmed Al-Batati, being investigated by the Royal Military Police for protesting UK arms sales to Saudi Arabia.
 British missiles, fighter jets and bombs have been used in the Saudi Arabian-led intervention in Yemen since 2015.

-In November 2020, Declassified revealed that the United Kingdom had nearly 150 overseas military bases, hundreds more than the Ministry of Defence (MoD) had previously claimed.
+In November 2020, Declassified revealed that the United Kingdom had 145 overseas military bases, many more than the Ministry of Defence (MoD) had previously claimed.

 In February 2021, it revealed that figures from the British royal family had had more than 200 meetings with leaders of "tyrannical" Middle Eastern monarchies since the start of the Arab Spring in February 2011.
 These included 44 meetings with the Bahraini House of Khalifa and 40 with the Saudi regime.

 On 8 September 2021, in the wake of the final withdrawal of the United States troops from Afghanistan, Phil Miller reported that "a Cold War-era file on Margaret Thatcher's support for the Afghan mujahideen" was being censored by the UK government.
-This was despite the fact that the documents has become eligible for release to the National Archives under the 30-year rule.
+This was despite the fact that the documents have become eligible for release to the National Archives under the 30-year rule.

 On 3 January 2022, Richard Norton-Taylor reported that "British warships deployed to the South Atlantic after Argentina's invasion of the Falkland Islands in 1982" were armed with 31 nuclear depth charges.
 The story was later picked up by Argentine newspaper Clarín and British tabloid, the Daily Express.